I was at the 1983 Cricket World Cup final. Here’s how the movie ‘83’ spoke to me

 In fact, Palekar had tipped me off that Gary Sobers would be in Bombay.
 This was either in 1986 or 1987.
 I bunked college that day and went to Wankhede Stadium to get myself photographed with arguably the greatest ever cricketer.
 Thanks to Palekar’s acquaintance with Raj Singh Dungarpur, I later got autographs of the Indian cricketers during the World Cup as well as some of the Australian players.

-Paleker had a letter from the Indian cricket board for two complementary passes for every match played in London, including the ones at Lord’s and The Oval.
+Paleker had a letter from the Indian cricket board for two complementary passes for every match played in London.
 So it was odd that the film 83 has a scene in which the team manager is initially denied a pass to enter Lord’s.

 I watched the matches held in London from June 12 onwards, including the two played by India.
 Both of them were against the West Indies – the match we lost at the Oval thanks to Vivian Richards’s sublime 119 and the final.